sammesenekal/senekal_mini-project/README.md

 -   Raw and processed data can be found in the 'data' folder with a data dictionary

-    -   Please consult the data dictionary for definitions of processed/calculated variables.
+    -   Please consult the data dictionaries in each data directory for definitions of variables.
     -   'data_processed' contains data files that have been subset or values that have been calculated from subset data
     -   'data_raw' contains the raw Theoph dataset.
 Please do not make changes to this data set or if needed, create a copy before making changes.